ethereum/mist/README.md

 The data folder for Mist is stored in other places:

 - Windows `%APPDATA%\Mist`
-- macOS `~/Library/Application Support/Mist`
+- macOS `~/Library/Application\ Support/Mist`
 - Linux `~/.config/Mist`

 ## Development

-For development, a Meteor server will to be started to assist with live reload and CSS injection.
+For development, a Meteor server will need to be started to assist with live reload and CSS injection.
-Once a Mist version is released the Meteor frontend part is bundled using `meteor-build-client` npm package to create pure static files.
+Once a Mist version is released the Meteor frontend part is bundled using the `meteor-build-client` npm package to create pure static files.

 ### Dependencies